emmyclau/exercise/README.md

 |news_category|topic of the news post|
 |news_text|body of the news post|

-Please explain 3 algorithms that you could use to solve this problem but you are only asked to model one of them.
-Please provide the model source code and basic comment of the source code.
+- Please describe 3 algorithms that you could use to solve this problem and explain the advantages and disadvantages of these algorithms.
+- You are only asked to model one of 3 models.
+Please provide the model source code for the one model.